mtassia/TIAMMAt/README.md

 ---
 ### USAGE:
-It's recommended that for all path arguments, absolute paths be used.
+It's recommended that for all path arguments absolute paths be used.

 ```
 -d [directory]  Specify directory containing protein datasets [DEFAULT: pwd]